bkw777/reQUAD/README.md

 Now the top-right corner will show "#1" to show that you are currently in bank 1.
 Press F1 to pull up the bank-switch menu, then press F2 to switch to bank 2.

-You are now in bank 2 which is a new bank of new blank ram.
+You are now in bank 2 which is a new empty bank.

-Install 0QUAD in bank 2 by repeating everything after the OUT command above.
+0QUAD is not installed in this bank yet.

-This includes do the CTRL+BREAK+RESET to ensure all the ram in this bank starts out clear instead of random before you start using it.
+Install 0QUAD in bank 2 by repeating everything after the OUT command above, including the cold reset.
 Answer "2" at the "Which bank?" question.
 Repeat again for banks 3 and 4.